walterrowe/magick-frames/README.md

 ![Magick Frames](assets/magick-frames.png)

-# Donations and Support
+# Donations

-This package required time to develop and will require time to maintain.
-If you like this and would like to make a donation to help fund ongoing support and development, you can buy me a coffee - as many coffees as you like!
+If you like this package and would like to donate to support it, buy me a coffee - as many coffees as you like!
 I really like coffee!!!

 [Buy Me A Coffee](https://buymeacoffee.com/walterrowe)

+Look at the [Buy Me A Coffee Extras](https://buymeacoffee.com/walterrowe/extras) page to get one-on-one help setting this up and using it.

 # Magick Frames